maplion/SPEED/README.md

 >**Step 04 (Optional)**: Also run the model for different parameter values and initial conditions than those above (you choose).
 Post the figure for this simulation beneath the figure and observations for the model run described in **Step 02**.

 **Solution:**
 For this Module, I made a PredatorPrey subclass within speedcalc to be able to create a Predator Prey object, for different predator-prey relationships, with set death rates and birth rates.
-Then once the object is created, one can call the Lotka_Volterra method to run the equation and pass in initial values and plot the result.
+Then once the object is created, one can call the lotka_volterra method to run the equation and pass in initial values and plot the result.

 This module did not require external user input, so I didn't not make a command-line interface.
 It simply stated that one needed to be easily able to change parameters (was not specified in our out of the code).
 I may change that prior to submission to include the ability to enter code from the command line.